MylesOWard/Monte-Carlo-Capital-Dynamics/README.md

-# Monte Carlo Drawdown and Ruin Risk
+# Monte Carlo Capital Dynamics
 ### Capital Dynamics and Position Sizing Under Stochastic Returns

 This repository is a small research toolkit for analysing **capital allocation, drawdown risk, and ruin probabilities** under repeated exposure to a stochastic return process with negative expected value.